babywyrm/sysadmin/cors/readme.md

+Summary
+CORS or Cross Origin Resource Sharing is a way to allow cross domain requests to be serviced by the browser.
+It was implemented by browser vendors as a response to requests to let client side script make webservice calls across domains.
+Point to note is that it is the called webservice that has to allow CORS by adding appropriate headers to the response: Access-Control-Allow-Origin Access-Control-Allow-Headers Access-Control-Allow-Methods

+Terms
+CAS: Central Authentication Service - aka Single Sign on
+CORS: Cross Origin Resource Sharing
+Scenario
+Sign-on process requires:

+Client side script to POST credential data to a webservice/API hosted on a domain that is different from the page making the request.
+E.g. Page on ui.mydomain.com, service on api.mydomain.com
+The result of the POST is a redirect that the browser needs to follow (HTTP 302) What happens
+Modern browsers (e.g. Chrome) set the Origin header to null as the detect sensitive information being sent in the redirect.
+See here When the webservice/API responds, the browser checks for Access-Control-Allow-Origin, (If present: Access-Control-Allow-Headers, Access-Control-Allow-Methods)

+If there is no Access-Control-Allow-Origin header: The browser blocks and does not load the response as it infers this as cross origin request that is not allowed
+If there is Access-Control-Allow-Origin header, but has a value other than "*", the browser still blocks as it sees that the allowed origin does not match with requested origin (null)
+References
+CAS and jQuery AJAX: stackoverflow
+Fetch API: Blog

+##
+####################
+####################
+##

 NPM
 Bypass CORS restrictions on external domains from Node.js server, scraping any webpage data's as a HTML DOM to make your own APIs.
 Relative paths for resources will still load using target page's domain.